Georgetown heated igloos

 • Twin Oast Brewing – Port Clinton, OH – If you’re heading up to Catawba Island this winter, don’t miss the fairy-light-covered igloo village at Twin Oast Brewing.
 Each igloo can accommodate up to 8 guests.
 Rental rates and minimum spends vary; find more info and book here.

-Cleveland patios with heaters
+Cleveland heated patios

 The following Cleveland patios have space heaters (and in some cases space heaters AND fire pits) dotted around in order to keep things cozy.
 Also noted are whether the patios have added cover to protect against rain (or, let’s be honest, snow).